-Shujun Li has been Professor of Cyber Security at Kent’s School of Computing since November 2017 and is the Director of Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), a UK government recognised Academic Centre of Excellence in Cyber Security Research (ACE-CSR).
+Shujun Li has been Professor of Cyber Security at Kent’s School of Computing since November 2017 and is the Director of the Institute of Cyber Security for Society (iCSS), a UK government recognised Academic Centre of Excellence in Cyber Security Research (ACE-CSR).
 Before joining the University of Kent, Shujun was a Deputy Director of Surrey Centre for Cyber Security (SCCS) at the University of Surrey, UK, from 2014 to 2017.

 Shujun is leading three EPSRC-funded research projects on human-centric approaches to cyber security and privacy.
 He has published over 100 peer-reviewed research papers at international journals and conferences and received two Best Paper Awards.
 In 2012, he received an ISO/IEC Certificate of Appreciation, for being the lead editor of ISO/IEC 23001-4:2011 "Information technology – MPEG systems technologies – Part 4: Codec configuration representation", the 2nd edition of the MPEG RVC (Reconfigurable Video Coding) standard.